 - Toggling the menu open/closed when clicking the hamburger button

-- Closing the menu when users click anywhere outside the menu area
+- Closing the menu on a click outside the menu area or on Escape (both listeners are attached only while the menu is open)

 - Adding/removing the